garrandall/popular-music-data/tracks/cupid-112.md

 ---

 Everybody put your hands together
-Whooo, mmmm, yeah
+Whooo, mmm, yeah
 Girl I love you so
 112, listen

 Girl if I told you I love you
-That doesn't mean that I don't care, oooh
+That doesn't mean that I don't care, oh
 And when I tell you I need you
-Don't you think that I'll never be there, ooooh
+Don't you think that I'll never be there, oh

  - Baby I'm so tired of the way you turn my words into Deception and lies
 Don't misunderstand me when I try to speak my mind
 I'm only saying what's in my heart

  - Cupid doesn't lie
 But you won't know unless you give it a try
 Oh baby, true love
 won't lie but we won't know unless we give it a try give it a try

 Girl when I ask you to trust me
 That doesn't mean that I'm gonna cheat on you
 Cuz I'm gonna never do anything to hurt you
 Or mislead you, I love you